end2endzone/end2endzone-hugo/content/blog/2014-12-07-how-to-photograph-fireworks-with-a-dslr-camera.md

   </p>
 </div>

-<span style="line-height: 1.5;"><span style="line-height: 1.5;">Since you are using a tripod, turn off Image Stabilization (IS, Vibration Reduction on Nikon).
+<span style="line-height: 1.5;"><span style="line-height: 1.5;">Since you are using a tripod, turn off Image Stabilization (IS, Vibration Reduction on&nbsp;Nikon).
 Tripod and IS is always bad combination and you don&#8217;t need it.
 Leaving it on probably does more harm than good.
 IS mechanism works by feeling the vibration the lens from your hands and creates a counter &#8220;vibration&#8221; to reduce the effect on the final image.
 It is better to switch off IS to prevent your lens stabilization mechanism from trying to stabilize a stabilized image which would result in image vibration (camera shake).</span></span>

 Some lens can successfully detect the use of a tripod and prevent adding more vibration to the equation but in doubt, just leave it off.